tskit-dev/tstrait/docs/environment.md

 ### Simulating from the output of {py:func}`genetic_value`

-The output of {py:func}`genetic_value` only includes genetic values, and it doesn't simulate environmental noise.
+The output of {py:func}`genetic_value` only includes relevant information regarding genetic values, and it doesn't simulate environmental noise.
 For example, if the user wants to simulate environmental noise from a normal distribution with mean 0 and variance 1, it would be possible to run the following code:

 ```{code-cell}